ORMIXA

 Step 1: Prep your face

 Shower first, or hold a hot towel against your face for 60 seconds.
 The goal is to soften the hair shaft.
 Dry, cold hair resists cutting and causes the blade to tug instead of slice.
-If you skip prep, no blade and no razor will save you.
+The American Academy of Dermatology makes the same point: wet and warm the skin before shaving.

 Step 2: Load and lock the blade